dejanstrbac/spa/README.md

 Examples use [mustache.js](https://github.com/janl/mustache.js) but that is only a matter of taste.
 I prefer logic-less templates.
 You can use any engine you wish by defining your renderer.

-[underscore.js](http://documentcloud.github.com/underscore/) fits naturally here as you will probably be parsing potentially huge amounts of JSON data.
+[underscore.js](http://documentcloud.github.com/underscore/) fits naturally in your controllers as you will probably be parsing potentially huge amounts of JSON data.
 Functional helpers might be of good use.
 Underscore also has own templating engine so you might prefer that one instead of mustache.
+You are free to define your own renderer.
 The supplied example uses underscore for filtering the JSON data.